o0ragman0o/SandalStraps/README.md

 `SandalStraps` organization.
 Its primary purpose is to manage registrars, reserved names, provision product creation and collect and transfer fees.
-Proxying functionality allows it to arbitrarily own and call contracts and thereby hold value in value holding contracts such as ERC20 tokens.
+Proxying functionality allows it to arbitrarily own and call contracts and thereby hold ownership of and/or value in value holding contracts such as ERC20 tokens.
 Only the owner is permissioned to used the `callAsContract()` function.

 A number of administrative names are reserved to which only the owner can register contracts of those names.
 While the owner can reserve any name, the